 If that's what he decides to do it'll make my job both easier and harder at the same time :P

 You are not logged in, your comment will be anonymous unless you join the community today (totally free - or sign in with your social account on the right) which we encourage all contributors to do.

 2000 characters limit; HTML formatting and smileys are not supported - text only

-Promote Unreal Tournament 3 Mod Developers on your homepage or blog by selecting a button and using the HTML code provided (more).
+Promote Unreal Tournament 3 Mod Developers on your homepage or blog by selecting a button and using the embed code provided (more).